remarkablemark/remarkablemark.github.io/_posts/2022/2022-01-16-readable-versus-clever-code.md

 layout: post
 title: Should your code be readable or clever?
 date: 2022-01-16 21:44:18
-excerpt: Should your code be readable or clever?
+excerpt: Thoughts on code readability versus cleverness and optimization.
 categories: philosophy programming
 ---